agiammanco94/AIxIA2021/README.md

 ### Dataset

-The module <i>py/utilities/dataset.py</i> contains the preprocessing algorithm adopted for the AMR-UTI dataset, described in Section V-A of the paper.
+The module <i>py/utilities/dataset.py</i> contains the preprocessing algorithm adopted for the AMR-UTI dataset, described in Section 5.1 of the paper.

 The AMR-UTI dataset has to be downloaded, and its main files ("<i>all_prescriptions.csv</i>", "<i>all_uti_features.csv</i>", "<i>all_uti_resist_labels.csv</i>", "<i>data_dictionary.csv</i>") have to be